andromash/jv-internet-shop-romash/README.md

 Also, I tried to keep in mind SOLID principles and RBAC

-Client part of this application were created via jsp - pages and basic Bootstrap
+Client part of this application was created via jsp - pages and basic Bootstrap

 ## Idea of the shop
 So, this shop works only with Authenticated users (Authentication is implemented via filter).